Saibamen/clsi-sharelatex/README.md

 clsi-sharelatex
 ===============

-A Web API for compiling LaTeX documents in the cloud
+A Web API for compiling LaTeX documents in the cloud.
+Added texlive-full

 For contributions, issues, quetions and other good things see: [clsi-sharelatex repo](https://github.com/overleaf/clsi)